melendus/dsa-2021-g3/30413/Mihai Alexandru Sandu/Lab04/README.md

-# Lab X
+# Lab 4

-> Edit this file and describe in a few words what you've done in this lab.
+> In this lab I learned about big O notation, and understood some past extra assignments.
+> I also understood trees better and how to implement them, that trees are all about recursion.